natural/java2python/doc/features.md

 The java2python package can translate any syntactically valid Java source code file.
-The generated Python code is not guaranteed to run, nor is guaranteed to be syntatically valid Python.
+The generated Python code is not guaranteed to run, nor is guaranteed to be syntactically valid Python.
 However, java2python works well many cases, and in some of those, it creates perfectly usable and workable Python code.

-The remainder of this page describes how Java language features are translated into Python constructs.

 ### General Approach